Best Free Password Manager: Top 5 Free Providers

 NordPass: Generous Free Version With Few Drawbacks

-If NordPass does one thing better than Bitwarden, it's in terms of usage: NordPass' apps are just slightly easier to handle and more well-thought-through.
-Beyond that, you can save as many passwords with NordPass as you'd like, and use them across all of your devices.
+If NordPass does one thing better than Bitwarden, it's in terms of usage: NordPass apps are slightly easier to handle and more well-thought-through.
+In addition, you can save as many passwords with NordPass as you'd like, and use them across all of your devices.

-One limitation does make NordPass' free version less user-friendly than that of Bitwarden though: When switching to another device, you'll be automatically logged out, meaning that you can only ever remain logged in on a single device.
-If you frequently alternate between using your computer and smartphone, this constant back and forth will probably get on your nerves.
+One limitation does make the free version of NordPass less user-friendly than Bitwarden's though: When switching to another device, you'll be automatically logged out.
+This means that you can only stay logged in on a single device.
+If you frequently alternate between your computer and smartphone, the constant back and forth will probably get on your nerves.

-Apart from this minor issue, there can be little disputing that NordPass offers one of the most generous free password managers, impressing with reliable autofill, seamless file imports, and an elegant user interface.
+Apart from this minor issue, few would disagree that NordPass offers one of the most generous free password managers on the market.
+Its autofill and imports are reliable and the apps all feature elegant user interfaces.

 Intuitive and elegant user interface